 Michael Waugh is a studio artist represented by Schroeder Romero Gallery in New York.
 His practice is bibliocentric, with work in various media contextualized in relation to particular, historical texts.

-Waugh began his teaching career in the first-year writing program at Texas State University -- and went on to teach similar classes at Al Akhawayn University (Morocco), The Laboratory Institute of Merchandising (NY), and LaGuardia Community College (NY).
+Waugh began his teaching career in the first-year writing program at Texas State University and went on to teach similar classes at Al Akhawayn University (Morocco), The Laboratory Institute of Merchandising (NY) and LaGuardia Community College (NY).
 He then taught studio art at New York University and The New School University (NY).
-As the Assistant Director of the Brooklyn-based, non-profit gallery Momenta Art, he also spent ten years writing grants and press releases as well as working with artists to craft their own artist's statements.
+As assistant director of the Brooklyn-based, nonprofit gallery Momenta Art, he also spent 10 years writing grants and press releases as well as working with artists to craft their own artist's statements.

-Michael Waugh earned his MA in painting from New York University, an MFA in writing from Texas State University, and a BA in history from the University of Texas at Austin.
-His work has been exhibited at Winkleman Gallery (NY), Schroeder Romero Gallery (NY), Ronald Feldman Gallery (NY), Diverse Works (Houston), El Museo Nacional de Bellas Artes (Havana), the Arkansas Art Center (Little Rock), The University of Connecticut (Storrs), and the Crystal Bridges Museum of Art (AR), among others.
-He has received awards from the New York Foundation for the Arts, The Marie Walsh Sharp Space Program, USAProjects, and the Pollock-Krasner Foundadtion.
+Michael Waugh's work has been exhibited at Winkleman Gallery (NY), Schroeder Romero Gallery (NY), Ronald Feldman Gallery (NY), Diverse Works (Houston), El Museo Nacional de Bellas Artes (Havana), the Arkansas Art Center (Little Rock), The University of Connecticut (Storrs), and the Crystal Bridges Museum of Art (AR), among others.
+He has received awards from the New York Foundation for the Arts, The Marie Walsh Sharp Space Program, USAProjects and the Pollock-Krasner Foundation.